 Personally, I challenged the exam to find out whether I was on the right path towards becoming a senior communications professional.
 The experience of filling out the application form and preparing for the exam helped me to benchmark my knowledge and varied work tasks against an international communications standard.
 I highly recommend this designation to any professional communicator who is looking to establish their knowledge of the communications profession.

 Rachel Wong is one of the first Communications Management Professional graduates and the first graduate in British Columbia.
 She is a communications advisor at Vancouver Fraser Port Authority and has held several volunteer positions with the IABC/BC chapter.
-This year Rachel is the Director, Membership Services on the IABC/BC board of directors.
+In the 2016-2017 board year, Rachel was the Director, Membership Services on the IABC/BC board of directors.